wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

                 sleep 10
 ```

-As the example shows, you can also execute an arbitrary script as part of the install process.
+As the example shows, you can also execute a script of your design as part of the install process.

 ### Subcharts and CRDs
 In Helm, you can define subcharts.
 Whenever your chart gets installed, all dependent subcharts are installed as well.
 Just put required subcharts into the `helm/charts` folder.

-This could be quite handy, if your application requires the installation of a database or other dependent components.
+This could be quite handy if your application requires the installation of a database or other dependent components.

 Subcharts must be installable without the main chart.
 This means that each subchart has its own `values.yaml` file.
 You can override the values in the subchart's file within your main chart's `values.yaml`.

 If your chart requires the installation of a custom resource definition (CRD)—for example, to install an Operator—simply put the CRD into the `helm/crds` folder of your chart.
 Keep in mind that Helm does *not* take care of deinstalling any CRDs if you want to deinstall your chart.
-So installing CRDs with helm is a one-shot operation.
+So installing CRDs with Helm is a one-shot operation.

 ### Summary of Helm charts
 Creating a Helm chart is quite easy and mostly self-explaining.
 Features such as hooks help you do some initialization after installation.